Nityasaha13/Measurement-Master/readme.md

 <h2>Measurement Master</h2>

-This plugin can help you to get custom measurement values of a dress from the WooCommerce product page.
+This plugin can help you to get custom measurement values from the customer for a dress in the WooCommerce product page.